Super Healthy, Garlic Sauteed Spinach

 Makes 4 servings

-Food Fact
+Food Facts

 There are two main varieties of spinach: flat-leaf and curly (baby spinach).
-The flat-leaf kind can be round or pointed while the young baby spinach is tender and delicate.
+The flat-leaf kind can be round or pointed while young baby spinach is tender and delicate.

 Fresh spinach cooks down to nothing.
 About 1 pound of raw spinach will yield 1 cup cooked.